Gaafar/docker-cron/README.md

 ```

 ## Notes
-- Docker environment variables won't be available for the cron script by default.
+- Environment variables won't be available for the cron script by default.
 Google `docker cron environment` for some workarounds.